vaadin-component-factory/enhanced-grid-flow/README.md

 ## Demo

-You can check the demo here: https://incubator.app.fi/enhanced-grid-flow-demo/
+You can check the demo here: https://vcf-demos.org/enhanced-grid/

 ## Missing features or bugs

 You can report any issue or missing feature on github: https://github.com/vaadin-component-factory/enhanced-grid-flow

+## License
+Distributed under Apache Licence 2.0.

+### Sponsored development
+Major pieces of development of this add-on has been sponsored by multiple customers of Vaadin.
+Read more about Expert on Demand at: [Support](https://vaadin.com/support) and [Pricing](https://vaadin.com/pricing).